-- 6.59 Within the SRF update area, 3 principal nodal points and therefore opportunities for taller, landmark elements have been identified as follows: - Landmark 1 plots A and B as they mark and are supported by the adjoining public and as a first phase of development can create a critical mass of high quality residential uses and a form of development that can catalyse the wider regeneration of this area. - Landmark 2 terminating the vista of the Avenue, sitting within Plot E. - Landmark 3 the north western corner of the SRF update area adjacent to the intersection of Great Ancoats Street, Pollard Street and the Metrolink line/green boulevard/Chapeltown Street. - 6.60 Where a tall building is proposed, it will also be necessary to demonstrate that the proposals are able to robustly satisfy the firmly established criteria for assessing the merits of tall buildings within national and local planning policy guidance.
+- densities of development, it will be a requirement that new public and private spaces are of the highest quality. - 6.58 Where a tall building is proposed within the SRF update area, it will also be necessary to demonstrate that the proposals are able to robustly satisfy the firmly established criteria for assessing the merits of tall buildings within national and local planning policy guidance.
 In assessing tall buildings, this means that particular emphasis will be placed on: - Understanding effects on the historic environment through a visual impact analysis and assessment of verified key views. - Ensuring that microclimatic effects in terms of wind and sunlight / daylight, do not have an adverse effect on the safety, comfort or amenity of the area. - Proposals for tall buildings will need to be sustainable.
-In terms of energy use, the City Council's policy standards will be expected to be properly addressed and where possible surpassed. - Landmark buildings will need to be of the highest architectural quality and have a positive relationship to the city's skyline.
+In terms of energy use, the City Council's policy standards will be expected to be properly addressed and where possible surpassed. - Landmark buildings will need to be of the highest architectural quality and have a positive relationship to the city's skyline. - They should contribute to the legibility of the area, and the provision of public space and high quality public realm. - The design needs to be credible and therefore demonstrably deliverable. - Tall building proposals within key city centre regeneration areas such as the HS2 SRF should have clearly identified regeneration benefits.
+They should act as a catalyst to the positive regeneration outcomes.

-- o They should contribute to the legibility of the area, and the provision of public space and high quality public realm. - The design needs to be credible and therefore demonstrably deliverable. - Tall building proposals within key city centre regeneration areas such as the HS2 SRF should have clearly identified regeneration benefits.
-They should act as a catalyst to the positive regeneration outcomes. - 6.61 High density residential development can also create challenges in terms of how the practical elements are most effectively accommodated.
-It will therefore be necessary for all practical elements, such as car parking, cycle parking, waste storage and collection, to be integrated into the development and to comprehensively address Manchester City Council's Residential Design Quality Guidance. - 6.62 The design must appropriately mitigate identified environmental impacts on-site and in the immediate vicinity, including wind microclimate, surface water drainage and daylight and sunlight, to ensure that a high environmental quality for all future users and residents.
+- 6.59 High density residential development can also create challenges in terms of how the practical elements are most effectively accommodated.
+It will therefore be necessary for all practical elements, such as car parking, cycle parking, waste storage and collection, to be integrated into the development and to comprehensively address Manchester City Council's Residential Design Quality Guidance. - The design must appropriately mitigate identified environmental impacts on-site and in the immediate vicinity, including wind microclimate, surface water drainage and daylight and sunlight, to ensure that a high environmental quality for all future users and residents.
 Future proposals must also ensure climate change forecasts are considered and any identified need for future proofing is incorporated to avoid potential future environmental issues.